Antigone: Antigone

 In her eponymous play, Antigone attempts to secure a respectable burial for her brother Polynices.
 Oedipus's sons, Eteocles and Polynices, had shared rule jointly until they quarreled, and Eteocles expelled his brother.
 In Sophocles' account, the two brothers agreed to alternate rule each year, but Eteocles decided not to share power with his brother after his tenure expired.
 Polynices left the kingdom, gathered an army and attacked the city of Thebes in the war of the Seven against Thebes.
 Both brothers were killed in the battle.

 King Creon, who has ascended to the throne of Thebes after the death of the brothers, decrees that Polynices is not to be buried or even mourned, on pain of death by stoning.
 Antigone, Polynices' sister, defies the king's order and is caught.

-Antigone is brought before Creon, and admits that she knew of Creon's law forbidding mourning for Polynices but chose to break it, claiming the superiority of divine over human law, and she defies Creon's cruelty with courage, passion, and determination.
+Antigone is brought before Creon, confessing her crime and foreknowledge of the king’s edict that Polynices neither be buried nor mourned, claiming the superiority of divine law to human law.
+Antigone’s self-defense in defiance of Creon is passionate, courageous and determined.
 Creon orders Antigone buried alive in a tomb.
-Although Creon has a change of heart, due to a visit from soothsayer Tiresias, and tries to release Antigone, he finds she has hanged herself.
-Creon's son Haemon, who was engaged to Antigone, kills himself with a knife, and his mother Queen Eurydice also kills herself in despair over her son's death.
-She had been forced to weave throughout the entire story, and her death alludes to The Fates.
+Although Creon finally has a change of heart—due to a visit from soothsayer Tiresias—and tries to release Antigone, he finds she has hanged herself.
+Creon's son Haemon, who was engaged to Antigone, kills himself with a sword (after an unsuccessful attempt to kill Creon), and his mother Queen Eurydice also kills herself in despair over her sons’ deaths (Haemon and Megareus), which she attributes to Creon’s misrule and misjudgement.
 By her death Antigone ends up destroying the household of her adversary, Creon.